Chronic Pain ?

 All drugs have an effect, and that’s why we take them.
 The undesirable potential side effects are often deep in the small print.
 They might look pretty, and of course most OTC drugs for pain relief are going to work.

-Oral or topical are the most common treatment methods.
-Pills might include non-steroidal anti-inflammatory drugs, acetaminophen, and in extreme more cases opioids.
-Ointment, cream or patches are used as topical treatments
+Oral or topical are the most common treatment methods to combat pain.
+Pills might include non-steroidal anti-inflammatory drugs, acetaminophen, and in extreme cases opioids.

 Pain Management Using Light Therapy